NanoSprout – Smart media use in the digital age

 Using data from the surveys and knowledge from my research, I prepared a series of questions to ask selected participants.
 Below are participant characteristics and takeaways.

 Interview 1.
-Jade (Parent, 35), who has frequent arguments over the technology and media habits with her two sons who are in elementary school.
-She questions the credibility of the apps her children download on their tablets.
+Jade (Parent, 35), who frequently clashes with her two elementary-aged sons over their technology and media habits, and often questions the credibility of the apps they download on their tablets.

 Interview 2.
-Brice (Child, 7), who thinks technology is great and wishes he could have more freedom when it comes to his technology time, which is limited to 90 minutes per day.
+Brice (Child, 7), who is enthusiastic about technology and longs for more freedom with his screen time, currently limited to 90 minutes per day.

 Interview 4.
-Elena (Expert in Child Psychology, 39), who works at local elementary school and has experience working with parents struggling to manage screen time for their children.
-She believes that parents need to take an active role in their children's digital activities and that they should make an effort to research whatever apps their children are downloading.
+Elena (Expert in Child Psychology, 39), who works at a local elementary school and regularly supports parents navigating screen time challenges.
+She believes parents should take an active role in their children’s digital lives and make a conscious effort to research the apps their kids are downloading.

 Building empathy